-- (ii) conduct that is incompatible with the due execution of his or her office, or - (iii) failure to perform the duties of his or her office.
+- (ii) conduct that is incompatible with the due execution of his or her office, or - (iii) failure to perform the duties of his or her office. subs.
+51.8(1)

 TABLING OF RECOMMENDATION

 The Attorney General shall table the Judicial Council's recommendation in the Legislative Assembly if it is in session or, if not, within fifteen days after the commencement of its next session.